Zaneham/Ternary_inference/README.md

 ## Acknowledgements

-This work stands on the shoulders of giants—many of whom history has overlooked.
+This work stands on the shoulders of giants, many of whom history has overlooked.

 **Nikolay Brusentsov** and the Setun development team at Moscow State University, whose balanced ternary computer (1958) proved that alternative computational paradigms could outperform binary in reliability and elegance.

-**Kateryna Yushchenko** (1919-2001), Ukrainian computer scientist who invented pointers in 1955—nine years before they were "discovered" in the West.
+**Kateryna Yushchenko** (1919-2001), Ukrainian computer scientist who invented pointers in 1955, nine years before they were "discovered" in the West.

 **Grace Hopper** (1906-1992), who invented the first compiler and proved that computers could be programmed in human-readable languages.